 A gentle mineral and anti-microbial ingredient, zinc oxide keeps your pits clean.
 Just make sure it's listed as “non-nano zinc" to ensure the particles aren't small enough to penetrate the skin.

-If a natural deodorant has some combination of these ingredients, you’re in the right place.
+If an aluminum free deodorant has some combination of these ingredients, you’re in the right place.
 Keep an eye out for any long, weird-sounding names.
-If you don't recognize the word, look it up to see whether this ingredient was made in nature or in a lab.
+If you don't recognize the word, look it up to be informed before putting it on your body.

 1 fda.gov 2 pubmed.gov 3 ewg.org 4 fda.gov